Forced labor in Nazi concentration camps: Origins

-Traditionally, prisoners have often been deployed at penal labor performing unskilled work.
-During the first years of Nazi Germany's existence, unemployment was high and forced labor in the concentration camps was presented as re-education through labor and means of punishing offenders.
-Nazi propaganda idolized work, which stood in contrast to the view of work as punishment.
-Prisoners in the early camps were forced to perform economically valueless but strenuous tasks, such as farming on moorland (such as at Esterwegen).
+Traditionally, prisoners were often deployed in penal labor performing unskilled work.
+During the first years of Nazi Germany's existence, unemployment was high and forced labor in the concentration camps was presented as re-education through labor and a means of punishing offenders.
+Nazi propaganda idolized work, in contrast to the view of work as punishment.
+Prisoners in early camps were forced to perform economically valueless but strenuous tasks, such as farming on moorland (for example at Esterwegen).
 Other prisoners had to work on constructing and expanding the camps.
 German state governments complained at being required to pay the upkeep of the camps, which was eventually taken over by the SS with costs reduced by forcing inmates to work.
 At Dachau, two streams of labor developed, one for punishing but less economically valuable labor, while a parallel system of workshops developed where prisoners performed economically valuable labor in much better conditions.